yingshyang/Tableau-Project/README.md

 # Children Internet Access at Home in the World
-create a infographic that can find out which country have the lowest number of internet access in children Find out the influencing factors on children's Internet access.
+Create a infographic that can find out which country have the lowest number of internet access in children Find out the influencing factors on children's Internet access.
 **Software**
 -Tableau